simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 ## Conclusion

 Vitamin D supplementation for *everyone* might be a good idea.
 Spring might be optimistic for the northern hemisphere, and somewhat worrisome for the southern hemisphere.
-The worst that can be said for vitamin D is that supplementation may have no additional benefit if a person is not deficient.
+From the papers I've read, the worst that can be said for vitamin D is that supplementation may have no additional benefit if a person is not deficient, but since we know mass deficiency is common (and has been called an epidemic on its own in papers), it seems unwise to ignore it.

 Getting sun might be an even better idea.
 Vitamin D is a proxy for sunlight, and sunlight almost certainly has other good effects, like the synthesis of nitric oxide.